How to Enable Linux on Windows 11 and 10 (WSL 2)

 Search and Open Ubuntu from Start

-However, if you have installed the Windows Subsystem for Linux via Terminal or PowerShell, it will automatically launch Ubuntu Terminal after the restart and complete rest of the update.
+However, if you have installed the Windows Subsystem for Linux via Terminal or PowerShell, it will automatically launch Ubuntu Terminal after the restart and complete the rest of the update.

 Setup Ubuntu Linux Bash Shell For The First Use Create Unix User

-Setup Ubuntu Linux Bash Shell after restart
+Setup Ubuntu Linux Bash Shell after the restart

 Update Linux Packages Using Sudo Apt Update Command